build-on-aws/content/posts/llm-falcon-40b-model-deployment/index.md

 Once the endpoint is deployed, we can use the `predict` method from the `predictor` to begin model inference.

 We can use different parameters to control the generation, which can be defined in the payload's `parameters` attribute.
-The HuggingFace LLM Inference Container supports various generation parameters, including `top_p`, `temperature`, `stop`, `max_new_token`, etc.
+The Hugging Face LLM Inference Container supports various generation parameters, including `top_p`, `temperature`, `stop`, `max_new_token`, etc.

 You can find the full list of supported parameters [here](https://huggingface.co/blog/sagemaker-huggingface-llm#4-run-inference-and-chat-with-our-model).
 As of today, TGI supports the following parameters: